az4mary/business_review/Protocols/Stan_store_instructions.md

 Product images - "D:\PROJECTS\GITHUB\az4mary\zyne.store\assets\product_images”

-Control https://admin.stan.store/stores?tab=details via the already open Edge browser via remote-debugging connection.
+Control https://admin.stan.store/stores?tab=details via the already open Edge browser via remote-debugging connection or launch edge browser if session not found.
+Open maximum of 2 tabs only.

 1. Search for Product 1 to edit it.
 2. Change the thumbnail in the thumbnail section of the edit page to Image 1